 They carted Bennings back to the front doors where uniformed police and EMTs were waiting.
 Blood on their uniforms, the SWAT team returned across the lobby.

 Back in the command truck was a wall of screens.
 Many of the feeds showed point-of-views for the SWAT team inside the home.
-One of the techs, Holroyd, looked over plans of the house.
-Holroyd was skinny, black, with an unevenly shaven head.
+One of the techs, Holroyd, looked over plans for the house.
+Holroyd was skinny, dark skinned, with a shaven head.

 The remaining nine SWAT officers headed for the archway.
 Their night vision lit their surroundings.
 Holographic displays on their forearms guided their way.
 After what had happened to Bennings, Lewis and the others were on the lookout for any traps.
 There were no more pits but they found another grisly tableau.

-The nine SWAT were fanned out across the room, guns raised.
+The nine SWAT fanned across the room, guns raised.
 Several jumped at a noise behind them, a mechanical whirring.
-A waist-high, cone-shaped object was moving across the lobby.
+A conical object that stood about waist-high was moving across the lobby.
 The SWAT officers assessed the threat.

 “Bomb!
 It’s a bomb!”
 One of the officers yelled.